databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220602-async-insert.md

 }
 ```

 Each insert corresponds to each `block`.
 The `finished` and `notify` is for query response.
-When server completed a batch of inserts, the entry will be finishd and notified.
+When server completed a batch of inserts, the entry will be finished and notified.

-The `data_size` is the meomry size of `entries`.
+The `data_size` is the memory size of `entries`.
 The `first_update` is the timestamp of the first insert into the bucket.
 The `last_update` is the timestamp of the last insert into the bucket.
 They all are used to trigger the batch inserts.

 ## Execution